-Studies in behavior-genetics: study of similarities between large samples of identical and fraternal twins - assessing genetic and environmental influences.

-Conclusion from many behavior-genetic twin studies to the question "Why do children differ in their reading and related skills?" - is that on average after the first year of formal literacy instruction mostly because of the genetic differences between the children (Olson et. al., 2013).
+Studies in behavior-genetics are based on similarities between large samples of identical and fraternal twins, that enables to separate genetic and environmental influences.
+Conclusion from many behavior-genetic twin studies to the question "Why do children differ in their reading and related skills?" - is that on average, after the first year of formal literacy instruction, they differ mostly because of the genetic differences between the children.